citp/privacy-policy-historical/a/as/ass/assuranthealth.com.md

 **XII.
 Privacy contact information**

 We welcome your questions or comments regarding this online Privacy Policy.
-Please write to The Assurant Health Privacy Office, 501 W. Michigan Avenue, Milwaukee WI 53203 or e-mail us your question at [ahprivacyoffice@assurant.com](mailto:ahprivacyoffice@assurant.com?subject=Privacy%20Policy)
+Please write to The Assurant Health Privacy Office, 501 W. Michigan Avenue, Milwaukee WI 53203.

 This icon indicates a link to a website that is not owned or affiliated with Assurant Health.
 This link is provided for your convenience only, and does not constitute a statement of endorsement, approval, or affiliation or favoring of the external site.
 Assurant Health is not responsible for the content, views, products or availability of the site, nor does it assume any liability for the accuracy or completeness of its information.
 Please read our [Privacy Policy](https://web.archive.org/about-assurant-health/privacy-policy) and [Legal Notice](https://web.archive.org/about-assurant-health/legal-notice) for more information.